 Food, Inc. lifts the veil on our nation’s food industry, exposing how our nation’s food supply is now controlled by a handful of corporations that often put profit ahead of consumer health, the livelihood of the American farmer, the safety of workers and our own environment.
-Food, Inc. reveals surprising and often shocking truths about what we eat, how it’s produced and who we have become as a nation. –amazon

 Sort of feels like it's erected solely on paranoia, but still, a, for the most part, factual look on the food industry itself.
 I just don't really find it wise to freak out about the whole ordeal, but then provide no insight on what you could do to stop it.
 Also, how will people who live on minimum wage afford organic foods this film so heavily praises?
 Liked the overall movie, but it fell short in explanations.

 While the tales of Monsanto and the ability to now patent any food that is genetically modified were a jolt to my complacency, I found the most horrific sections were those that dealt directly with the slaughter of animals.
 I wish I had the courage and where-with-all to finally go vegan, or at least lacto-vegatarian.

 it's not that i didn't know the basics of the food industry before but i guess in my idealism, i didn't realize to what extent all of the lack of integrity and authenticity it caused on almost every type of food. i can't believe the injustice done to producers who want to grow food the right way and to the consumers who are made victims, especially kevin. exceptional film.

 “A culture that just views a pig as a pile of protoplasmic, inanimate structure to be manipulated by whatever creative design the human can foist on that critter will probably view individuals within its community and other cultures within the community of nations with the same type of disdain and disrespect and controlling-type mentality.”